-Rolling scars are common for individuals who have had patches of skin that have been afflicted by long-term inflammatory acne.
+Rolling scars are are a type of scar that is common for individuals who have had patches of skin that have been afflicted by long-term inflammatory acne.
 They tend to become more pronounced as the skin ages and loses its original elasticity and fullness.

 Boxcar scars are also relatively broad depressions, but have steep, defined edges, and are easier to feel the defined areas.

 Because boxcar scars have more clearly defined and steeper edges than rolling scars, it is more difficult to smooth them out and blend them into the surrounding skin.
 Laser resurfacing, particularly ablative resurfacing with an Er:YAG or CO2 laser, often produces good results, although many treatments may be necessary to achieve maximum improvement.